RillingDev/musicbrainz-enricher/README.md

 Before starting, set up a copy of the MusicBrainz database using <https://github.com/metabrainz/musicbrainz-docker>
 locally with the database port open.

-Auto-query mode will enrich every entity from the MusicBrainz database:
+The first step is gathering data:

+`java -jar musicbrainz-enricher*.jar gather`.

+This will go through every relevant relationship and gather data from the referenced URLs.
+The results are persisted locally and are not submitted yet.

+After gathering is complete, you can submit the merged data that was collected to MusicBrainz:

-`java -jar musicbrainz-enricher*.jar`.
+`java -jar musicbrainz-enricher*.jar gather`.

 ### History